BUGAUP logo

 NOT A GROUP - A MOVEMENT

-Avertising in the landscapeA lot of paint has sprayed from the can since the inception of BUGA UP in October 1979.
-Since then the number of graffitists actively involved in BUGA UP grew from three, working in the inner city of Sydney to people working across Australia, and across the world!
+A lot of paint has sprayed from the can since the inception of BUGA-UP in October 1979.
+Since then the number of graffitists actively involved in BUGA-UP grew from three people working in the inner city of Sydney to people working across Australia, and across the world!

-People from 8 to 71 years old were active in BUGA UP.
+People from 8 to 71 years old were active in BUGA-UP.
 These included entire families - carpenters, domestic and health workers, graphic artists, hairdressers, taxi-drivers, a wrestler, journalists, students, pensioners, research and metal workers, kindergarten teachers, technicians, public servants, unionists and clergy - to name but a few!

-Originally the BUGA UP campaign was broadly aimed at all unhealthy billboard advertisements.
+Originally the BUGA-UP campaign was broadly aimed at all unhealthy billboard advertisements.
 However, in response to public opinion we soon focussed our attention on tobacco & alcohol promotions and other promotions that were socially and visually assaulting.

 This site is dedicated to the activistes who have not only risked arrest, but injury through fence-jumping, scaffold-climbing, dog-chasing and the dreaded spray-back on those cold windy nights.